ankur700/atmos/README.md

 # Atmos

-Atmos is a minimal, free, and open-source weather app for the Linux terminal!
+Atmos is a minimal, free, and open-source weather forecast cli for the terminal!

 ## Table of Contents

 - [Features](#features)
 - [Installation](#installation)
 - [Usage](#usage)